jennyChoudhry/on-demand-mock-server/README.md

 npm start
 ```

-The application can also be run containorized with `npm start container` and stopped with `npm start container.clear`
+The application can also be run containerized with `npm start container` and stopped with `npm start container.clear`

 Application is running on http://localhost:4000